 New York State Senator Monica R. Martinez is a Brentwood High School alumna and a graduate of Binghamton University, having earned a dual Bachelor of Arts degree in Biology and History in 1999.
-Monica later attended New York University, attaining a Master’s degree in Secondary Education with a concentration in Social Studies.
-Monica obtained her administrative degree at Stony Brook University in 2006.
-In 2010, Legislator Martinez was selected to lead the administration of Brentwood’s East Middle School as Assistant Principal where she dedicated much of her time enriching the lives of her students.
-She successfully campaigned for the office of Suffolk County Legislator in 2013 and was elected to represent her home, the Ninth Legislative District.
+Monica later attended New York University, obtaining a Master’s degree in Secondary Education with a concentration in Social Studies.
+Monica obtained her administrative degree at Stony Brook University in 2008.
+In 2010, Senator Martinez was selected to lead the administration of Brentwood’s East Middle School as Assistant Principal where she dedicated much of her time enriching the lives of her students.

 Senator Martinez began her career in government as County Legislator for Suffolk County’s Ninth Legislative District in 2014, where she faithfully served for five years.
 During her tenure as a Legislator, Monica worked tirelessly to improve the communities she represented throughout the District including Brentwood, Central Islip and North Bay Shore.
 Monica championed legislation supporting animal rights, funded numerous anti-gang/anti-violence programs, and established the first Suffolk County Child Care Commission.
 In addition, as a Legislator, she worked to secure a $125k grant for a STEM research program and raised awareness towards toxic illegal dumping that was occurring in Brentwood and Central Islip.